-It’s engineering beauty and perfection is unrivaled in the animal kingdom.
+Its engineering beauty and perfection is unrivaled in the animal kingdom.
 Orb webs are composed of four basic parts: the frame, the radial threads (spokes), the hub, and the sticky spiral.
 Only the spiral is sticky.
 Spiders have the ability to use several different types of silk for different purposes.
 Orb weaving spiders have 3 claws at the end of their legs which help them walk along their webs without getting stuck.

 In Western PA, the month of September reveals a variety of orb weaving spiders.
 Webs can be quite large and tend to stand out, especially when they take up residence near a porch light (pretty smart).
 Many of the orb weaving spiders we are noticing now are the full grown adults from this past spring.
 They didn’t just show up, they’ve been around all this time as smaller, less conspicuous versions of themselves.

 My story begins with a common, popular species, the Spotted Orb Weaver AKA Arboreal Orb Weaver (Neoscona crucifera).
 Of all the ID inquiries I’ve received in the past few weeks, this is THE number one visitor.
 I would say half of the inquirers are pleasantly curious and the other half are terrified.
 Neoscona crucifera is mature right now and full grown, so they are large, heavy spiders.
 Their webs can measure a few feet across and seem to appear out of the shadows since they weave at night and hide during the day.
 Aside from their largeness, this is a harmless, shy spider.
 I had my very own N. crucifera a few weeks ago.
 The web was in the garden stretching from a tomato plant to nearby tree branches.
 It was huge, around two feet wide and three feet long, vertically.
-It was also old, with gaping holes, and small aerial debris.
+It was also old, not yet rebuilt, with gaping holes, and small aerial debris.
 The spider was not in the web, but experience led me to follow one of the thicker frame threads to a curled leaf.
 And there she was resting during the daylight after, judging by the web damage, a productive night of flying bug feasting.

 These spiders rebuild their webs each evening because the stickiness wears off.
 I’ve also observed them balling up the old web silk and eating it.
 Watching these spiders construct their webs is an amazing sight!
 It can take an hour to build!
 I highly recommend taking the time to watch one.
 It’s like meditation.